dyhes/zulip/templates/zerver/help/email-notifications.md

 ### Include organization name in subject line

-If you belong to multiple Zulip organizations, it can be helpful to have the name of the organization in the subject line of your message notification emails.
+If you belong to multiple Aloha organizations, it can be helpful to have the name of the organization in the subject line of your message notification emails.

 {start_tabs}